NodeOps-app/pips/Readme.md

 Should a PIP that's lodged on the main branch of this repository pass the community temperature check on [Discourse](https://nodeops.discourse.group/), then a vote can be initiated.

-This requires an onchain vote to be setup for eligible community members to vote on a PIP, identified by its unique number, from [https://portal.nodeops.network](https://portal.nodeops.network/).
+Voting occurs in [https://portal.nodeops.network](https://portal.nodeops.network/).
+This requires an onchain vote to be setup for eligible community members to vote on a PIP, identified by its unique number/ PIP identifier.

 The PIP defines its own [voting window](#7-voting-window), typically between 3-21 days.The vote will be tallied and the results announced.